hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 .. note::

-   In what follows, the term "vsc-Rproject environment" refers to the environment created by vsc-Rproject.
+   In what follows, the term 'vsc-Rproject environment' refers to the environment created by vsc-Rproject.
 This environment enables the use of an associated RStudio Project.